jenniferbacon01/CV/README.md

 #### Initiative and Motivation

 I have always been conscientious and curious; I apply myself fully to whatever I am doing and strive to understand new concepts/learn new skills while doing so.
 While working at the Royal Bank of Canada, I taught myself VBA, challenged established methods and built macros to streamline processes.
 At Mako, I worked effectively with no manager, voluntarily taking on responsibility very quickly.
 I taught myself option theory, risk concepts and SQL.
 I also initiated the set up of a risk database which is now a crucial part of the risk management process.
-I am highly ambitious and willing to work hard to achieve goals self by myself and others.
+I am highly ambitious and willing to work hard to achieve goals set by myself and others.

 #### Technical Skills